sourcegraph/makex/README.md

 makex is very incomplete.

 * No support for setting or expanding variables (except for special-cased support for `$@` and `$^`)
-* No support for filesystem globs except in the OS filesystem (not in VFSfilesystems).
+* No support for filesystem globs except in the OS filesystem (not in VFS filesystems).
 * Many other issues.